Traffic counting and survey equipment on the highway licence

 Cost and payment

-It costs £75 for each Street (denoted by a Unique Street Reference Number) where equipment is to be placed.
+It costs £80 for per USRN (unique street reference number) where equipment is to be placed.

 You'll be notified of the total charge before we request payment.